 Were you arrested for OUI or DUI?

-If you have been charged with DUI in Maine, there is important information that you should be aware of.
-It is crucial that you speak to an attorney right away.
+If you have been charged with driving under the influence in Maine, there is important information that you should be aware of.
+It is crucial that you speak to a lawyer right away.
 We can explain to you your rights and what needs to be done immediately to secure your future.
 For example, you only have 10 days to file a letter that will stop your license from automatic suspension.
 If this is not done, you will lose your ability to drive even before your case goes to trial!

 If you have been arrested for a DUI, you need to know what to expect next and what can be done to pursue a positive outcome in your case.
 Portland is Maine's largest city, and is visited by millions of tourist each year.
 Law enforcement takes any threat to the safety of Portland, including DUI crimes, very seriously.
 Prosecutors want convictions, as is their duty, and often will try to get the maximum DUI penalties imposed.
 Our firm is recognized as an effective, aggressive defense team that works hard to challenge DUI evidence and that knows how to seek the best possible case outcome.

-One of the most important aspects of understanding what will occur for you in the days and weeks to come is selecting an attorney who has distinguished himself in the field of DUI defense.
-When you retain a hard-hitting Portland, ME DUI lawyer from our firm, you will have gained someone with unique qualifications to defend you whether it is a first offense DUI, out of state charges or a second, third, or subsequent arrest.
+One of the most important aspects of understanding what will occur for you in the days and weeks to come is selecting a lawyer who has distinguished himself in the field of OUI defense.
+When you retain a hard-hitting Portland lawyer from our firm, you will have gained someone with unique qualifications to defend you whether it is a first offense DUI, out of state charges or a second, third, or subsequent arrest.

 The lead attorney at our firm has received certification by the U.S. Department of Transportation as a Breath Alcohol Technician and is trained as an instructor and practitioner in the National Highway Safety Traffic Administration field sobriety tests.
 Based on our study and dedication to the field of DUI defense and the results we have achieved, our lead attorney was one of only 2 lawyers in 6 states to be voted a Rising Star in DUI defense by New England Super Lawyers Magazine.